-- Taxonomy is the method of categorizing living things based on their characteristics.
+- Taxonomy is the method of categorising living things based on their characteristics.

-- It involves organizing organisms into hierarchical levels and helps in understanding the relationships between different species.
+- It involves organising organisms into hierarchical levels and helps in understanding the relationships between different species.

 - Taxonomy provides a framework for studying biodiversity and is used in identifying and naming new species.

-- DNA sequencing has revolutionized taxonomy by allowing the study of genetic relationships between species.
+- DNA sequencing has revolutionised taxonomy by allowing the study of genetic relationships between species.

 Understanding the Concept of Taxonomy